 He told me the story of one of his customers, a celiac.
 The guy could not eat any bread whatsoever — but when he tried it, he found that he could eat Jack’s bread.

 Then he tried making sourdough bread at home.
 He found that he could eat his own bread that he made, but not his wife’s.
 He couldn’t understand this — since they were using the same starter, the same flour, the same water.
 It turns out that the wife was not kneading her bread as long — and this was what made it impossible for the celiac to eat.

 So clearly, not all sourdough bread is the same, and the fermentation time and process does matter.

 Of course I have to also mention that this bread is wildly delicious.
 Some of the best bread I’ve ever eaten.
 And I’ve eaten award-winning baguettes in Paris.
 Jack’s bread is just as good.

 I wish I could tell you that Jack ships his bread all over the country but sadly, I don’t think he does.
 If you live in Los Angeles, you can get his bread at the following farmer’s markets: Santa Monica (Wednesday market only — he’s not there on Saturdays), Pasadena (Saturdays) and Hollywood (Sundays).

 You can try making your own sourdough at home.

 I also recommend using sprouted flour.
 I’m not sure about this but I think if you start with sprouted flour (instead of regular flour) and ferment it with a sourdough culture, you might not have to ferment it as long, since you’re already starting with sprouted flour.
-For sources of sprouted flour, visit the marketplace.

 Don’t forget to visit Kelly the Kitchen Kop for more stories about real food.